Autism and Related Disorders: Seminar and Practicum

 Practicum response paper

 By the date specified above, please submit a short (1 page) paper describing your practicum experience.
-We want to know a) that you've made your placement at least once and b) ask that you reflect on what you expected and what you saw.
+We want to know a) that you've made your placement at least once and b) that you have reflected on what you expected to see and what you saw.

 Final paper proposal

 By the date specified above, please submit a maximum 2-page Word document detailing plans for your final paper.
 It is essential that this proposal makes clear a thesis that will be advanced or question that will be addressed in your paper; straightforward summaries of the literature are not acceptable for the final paper, and we want to see your emerging thesis in this proposal.
+The proposal should cite at least five empirical research papers to demonstrate that there is adequate support for your proposal in the literature.
 The Teaching Fellow will be available to help you decide upon a topic.

 By the date specified above (the last day of regular semester before start of reading period), please submit a 10- to 15-page essay, double-spaced (not including references).
 The final paper must follow the proposal submitted mid-term.
 Use American Psychological Association (APA) format for your in-text citations and references.
 If you are unfamiliar with this format, refer to the "Publication Manual of the American Psychological Association."
 Paper references must rely on peer-reviewed scientific journal articles.
 These papers should serve as a major source of information for your project.